Hyerelle/YAAP/README.md

 <script src="yaap.min.js"></script>
 ```

-This will make 'Yaap' globally available in your page.
+This will make `Yaap` globally available in your page.

 ## Basic usage